RobertoPrevato/jQuery-DataEntry/README.md

 # jQuery-DataEntry
 Forms validation plugin that supports AJAX requests, automatic decoration of fields, localized error messages.
 Integrable with Angular, Backbone, Knockout, [React](https://github.com/RobertoPrevato/jQuery-DataEntry/wiki/Integration-with-ReactJs).

+## Important note: new DataEntry version
+A newer implementation of the DataEntry library, independent from jQuery and Lodash, using the ES6 Promise object and targeting newer browsers, is [available here](https://github.com/RobertoPrevato/DataEntry).

 ## Objectives
 The objectives of the jQuery-DataEntry library are:
 * allow the implementation of application-wide validation strategy: centralizing the logic that displays error messages, and marks fields in valid or invalid state, and applies validation rules